Sociology Of Gender SOCIO4040

 Short Description

 Despite claims to improved gender equality, gender remains an organising principle of social relations and gender politics are still an area of contestation and debate in contemporary societies.
-The way in which we organise everyday life around dierences between women and men draws on particular understandings about sexed bodies and produces gendered outcomes.
+The way in which we organise everyday life around differences between women and men and binary notions of gender draws on particular understandings about sexed bodies and produces gendered outcomes.

-While social structures and institutions are organised around gender, the course will focus predominantly on everyday life: we will look at how gender inequalities are embedded, negotiated and challenged in everyday life, and through this we will examine the connections between personal experience and larger social and political structures.
+The course will focus predominantly on everyday life: we will look at how gender inequalities are embedded, negotiated and challenged in everyday life, and through this we will examine the connections between personal and collective experience and larger social and political structures.
 We will consider how gender relations are enmeshed with practices of power, and how a critical examination of power dynamics can unlock the potential for social change.

 Timetable